Apple Prime Day sale: Save on the iPad, AirPods, MacBooks and more at Amazon | CNN Underscored

 This article is part of CNN Underscored’s wall-to-wall coverage of Amazon Prime Day.
 To find all of our coverage, click here.

-Apple has kept busy thus far in 2021, launching two new iPad Pro models, the all new iMac, and a brand new Siri Remote, to name but a few of the biggest hitters.
-All of these new devices, along with classics like the MacBook Air, Apple Watch and 8th Gen iPad, are seeing good discounts for Prime Day 2021.
+Apple has kept busy thus far in 2021, launching two new iPad Pro models, the all-new iMac and a brand-new Siri Remote, to name but a few of the biggest hitters.
+All of these new devices, along with classics like the MacBook Air, Apple Watch and eighth-generation iPad, are seeing good discounts for Prime Day 2021.

 iPad

-8th Gen iPad ($299.99, originally $329; amazon.com)
+iPad (8th Gen) ($299.99, originally $329; amazon.com)

-Apple’s entry-level iPad is really the best option for most people and it’s our pick for best overall tablet.
-It features a large 10.2-inch display which is perfect for sketching, streaming your favorite movies and for browsing the web.
-Like all other iPads, it is running iPadOS and supports multitasking.
+Apple’s entry-level iPad is really the best option for most people, and it’s our pick for best overall tablet.
+It features a large 10.2-inch display, which is perfect for sketching, streaming your favorite movies and for browsing the web.
+Like all other iPads, it’s running iPadOS and supports multitasking.

 iPad Air ($519.99, originally $599.99; amazon.com)

-The iPad Air fits comfortably in any purse, backpack or suitcase — perfect for anyone working on-the-go.
+The iPad Air fits comfortably in any purse, backpack or suitcase — perfect for anyone working on the go.
 It boasts a lightweight and portable design without compromising display quality and processing speed.
 The versatile tablet comes in five colors: black, white, deep navy, cyprus green and pink citrus.

 Apple Watch